jhaanamika312/MRI-CT-CycleGAN/README.md

 3. Train the CycleGAN model using the training data.
 You can use the provided training script by running:

    ```
-   python train.py
+   python cycleGAN_model.py
    ```

-4. After training, you can generate translated images from the trained model using the test dataset:
+4. After training, you can generate translated images from the trained model using the dataset:

    ```
-   python generate_images.py
+   python mri-ct.py
    ```
 5. The generated images will be saved in the specified output directory.